florianbuetow/career-field-guide/interview-prep/behavioral/a_short_guide_for_building_a_behavioral_interview_question_bank_resume_based.md

 ### Exercise 3: Finding Additional Questions

-When you want more practice questions beyond the 136 in this guide:
+It is a good idea to look for questions that your target company has asked in the past.
+You can...

 - Use web search to find company-specific questions (e.g., "Amazon behavioral interview questions")
-- Check Glassdoor and Blind for real candidate experiences
+- Check Glassdoor and Blind for real candidate experiences which often mention questions asked
-- Map new questions to your existing stories

 ---